-Chapter IV Student Needs Highlights
+Chapter IV - Student Need Highlights

-- Student loans represent 50% of the \$2.4 billion offered to Washington needy students. - Over 98,000 resident undergraduate students borrowed student loans in 2010-11. - Annual borrowing continues to increase with higher rates of increase in the community and technical college sector and for low-income students. - Over half of State Need Grant students borrow on average over \$7,000. - A variety of student populations could be targeted with HELP - Lower income students have higher amounts of unmet need (need not covered by aid). - o Upper income students borrow more and are often limited to federal loans. - Dependent students are limited by federal loan caps which often do not cover tuition. - Students not served by State Need Grant. - Students could benefit from a targeted state loan program.
+- Student loans represent 50 percent of the \$2.4 billion offered to Washington's needy students. - More than 98,000 resident undergraduate students borrowed student loans in 2010-11. - Annual borrowing continues to increase with higher rates of increase in the community and technical college sector and for low-income students. - More than half of State Need Grant students borrow on average about \$7,000. - A variety of student populations could be targeted with HELP - Lower-income students who have greater unmet need (need not covered by aid). - Upper-income students who borrow more and are often limited to federal loans. - Dependent students who are limited by federal loan caps, which often do not cover tuition. - Students not served by State Need Grant. - Students could benefit from a targeted state loan program.